 Many Years From Now, Barry Miles

-McCartney is said to have got the idea for the drunken doctor from an road accident he was involved with in 1966.
+McCartney got the idea for the drunken doctor from a traffic accident he had in 1965.

 A Hard Day’s Write, Steve Turner

 The Beatles taped ‘Rocky Raccoon’ during a single session on 15 August 1968.
 They recorded nine takes of the basic rhythm track, with Paul McCartney on vocals and acoustic guitar, Ringo Starr on drums, and John Lennon on six-string bass guitar.

 Onto the master, take nine, The Beatles added another bass and drum track.
 Lennon then overdubbed a harmonica part, George Martin played the honky-tonk piano solo, and Lennon, McCartney and George Harrison contributed backing vocals.

 The rejected take eight was included on Anthology 3 in 1996.
 The opening lyrics are significantly different from the final version:

 Rocky Raccoon, he was a fool unto himself